girder/girder_worker/docs/plugins.rst

 The temporary directory for the Girder Worker task is mapped into the running container under the directory ``/data``, so any files that were fetched into that temp directory will be available inside the running container at that path.

+By default, the image you specify will be pulled using the ``docker pull`` command.
+In some cases, you may not want to perform a pull, and instead want to rely on the image already being present on the worker system.
+If so, set ``pull_image`` to false.

 Girder IO
 ---------